manduner/cnn_image_classifier/README.md

 # cnn_image_classifier
-An image classifier based on CNN
+An image classifier based on CNN.
 The device enviroment I use to run the model is as follow:
 (1)python3
 (2)CUDA